wlonk/arcadia/vingt-et-un.md

 context of other cards, but having a hand asks you to consider the cards individually.
 This is an attention sink.
 A possible alternative, spit-balling, drawn from _Murderous Ghosts_: Aces are 1 or 11 (decide when you get them), face cards are 10.
-Busts are 1-4 or 21+, success-at-cost is 7-12, success is 13-21.
+Busts are 1-6 or 27+, success-at-cost is 7-15, success is 16-26.
+(These numbers are somewhat math'd.)
 When you push forward in a conflict, you take a card.
 When you hit a passion, you may choose to drop your accumulated hand, which otherwise stays in front of you.
 When you cast a spell, you discard a card of a particular suit, per spell type.
 When you bust, discard your hand.
 When you bust or cost, you may spend tokens to deflect or spread around the cost.
 This might also obviate minor beats?
 It gets rid of escalation, which I'm OK with.
 It means the best you can hope for out of the gate is success-at-a-cost, which I'm OK with.
 It means you need to do things to power spells.
 It means you have no hand to consider in the old way.

 When there's something big at stake, you've got a major beat.
 Each player who wants in gets one card dealt from the deck face-down, as does the GM if there